Chevron Corporation - Key Forecast Factors For 17% Upside

 2017 aided by better cracks/lower maintenance, with CPChem project tailwinds in 2018.
 In the Downstream segment, I see opportunity for improvement in 2017 from slightly better refining margins and more limited maintenance.
 1Q17 saw modest refining margin uplift, particularly in foreign markets on better fundamentals/easy comps.
 Meanwhile, 4Q16 had large headwinds from California maintenance ($400mm), which I assume will be lapped in 4Q17.
 Looking ahead to 2018, I assume some headwinds from asset sales, though the CPChem cracker will be set to ramp up as a partial offset.
 For now, Chemicals margins are fairly conservative, given the amount of capacity coming online in 2H17 and 1H18 (three major projects).

 While 2Q could still be tough, 2H17 should materially narrow.
 One of the more “squirrely” elements of forecasting CFO for CVX has been the large negatives when going from net income to CFO, particularly deferred taxes, equity affiliates and working capital.
-Below I breakdown quarterly CFO by segment (adjusted net income plus DD&A), along with these other CFO adjustments.
+Below I break down quarterly CFO by segment (adjusted net income plus DD&A), along with these other CFO adjustments.
 As Brent price has improved from $34/bbl in 1Q16 to $54/bbl in 1Q17, I have seen the “clean” overall adjusted net income plus DD&A increase from $3.7B in 1Q16 to $6.9B in 1Q17, driven by a $2.75B improvement in Upstream, mostly from pricing ($20/bbl at $350mm per $1/bbl to $1.75B) as well as projects (as discussed above) and costs.
 However, in 1Q17, CVX reported $2.2B in net income to CFO headwinds from affiliates distributions ($650mm), deferred taxes ($560mm) and working capital ($960mm).
 To be clear, these were all made very clear at the analyst day, where the company guided to $4B in headwinds for FY17.
 And I expect 2Q may not be much better at ~$1.85B.
 However, as I move to 2H, I think that many of these trends will reverse, with an expected Tengiz distribution within equity affiliates and a seasonal reversal of working capital.
 Bottom line, between net income tailwinds and net income to CFO reversals, I think that 2H will look materially better for CVX.
 Then, with project tailwinds in 2018, I believe that fewer “seasonal” excuses will be required in the pursuit of more consistent quarterly dividend coverage.

 Capital spending:

 Commitment to a range-bound spending outlook a longer-term positive.
 For CVX, like most integrated companies, capital spending guidance is at the capital and exploratory expenses (C&E) level, while cash capex is what actually shows up in CFI (net of affiliates spending and exploration expense).
 Importantly, CVX has guided to C&E remaining between $17-22B through 2020E, highlighting the company’s commitment to a disciplined capital spending approach, even factoring in growth capital for the Permian and Tengiz.
-I conservatively forecast that C&E will be at the mid-point or higher for the majority of this time period, assuming $55-60/bbl Brent prices, which should give the company latitude to invest growth capital in Tengiz, the Permian and other smaller projects in order to drive some production growth over this time period (albeit in a somewhat lumpy fashion, with Tengiz not set to hit until 2022).
+I conservatively forecast that C&E will be at the midpoint or higher for the majority of this time period, assuming $55-60/bbl Brent prices, which should give the company latitude to invest growth capital in Tengiz, the Permian and other smaller projects in order to drive some production growth over this time period (albeit in a somewhat lumpy fashion, with Tengiz not set to hit until 2022).

 As Brent prices have improved from $45/bbl in 3Q16 to $54/bbl in 1Q17, FCF/dividend coverage has steadily improved for CVX.
 However, given the net income to CFO headwinds mentioned above, I still see room for FCF improvement in a flat price environment.